PyMVPA/PyMVPA/doc/source/glossary.rst

     A field of science related to :term:`machine learning` which aims at exploiting statistical properties of data to construct robust models, and to assess their convergence and :term:`generalization` performances.

+  Target
+    A target associates each :term:`sample` in the :term:`dataset` with a certain category, experimental condition or, in case of a regression problem, with some metric variable.
+The target defines the model for a supervised learning algorithm.
+The targets also provide the "ground truth" for assessing the model's generalization performance.

   Time-compression
     This usually refers to the :term:`block-averaging` of samples from a